-- B. Terms Defined. - (1) "ANDA" means an Abbreviated New Drug Application number and contains data that, when submitted to the U.S. Food and Drug Administration's (FDA) Center for Drug Evaluation and Research, Office of Generic Drugs, provides for the review and ultimate approval of a generic drug product. - [(1)](1-1)-(5) (text unchanged) - (5-1) "Cease to operate" means the date on which the last prescription drug or prescription device is distributed by the permit holder. - (5-2) "Central repository" means the Criminal Justice Information System Central Repository of the Department of Public Safety and Correctional Services. - (6)-(8) (text unchanged) - (8-1) "Designee" means a Board contracted or Board recognized entity. - (9)-(14) (text unchanged) - (14-1) "NDA" means a New Drug Application number assigned by the FDA for drugs formally proposed to the FDA as a new pharmaceutical for sale and marketing in the U.S. - (15)-(18) (text unchanged) - (18-1) "Reinstatement" means renewal of a wholesale distributor permit after the permit has expired. - (18-2) "Renewal" means renewing a wholesale distributor permit before the date of expiration. - (18-3) "Retail pharmacy" means a pharmacy that has been issued a: - (a) Waiver pharmacy permit in accordance with COMAR 10.34.17; or - (b) Full service pharmacy permit. - (19)-(21) (text unchanged) - (21-1) "UDI" means a Unique Device Identification number that is created through a globally accepted device identification and coding standard that allows the unambiguous identification of a specific medical device. - (21-2) Virtual Manufacturer. - (a) "Virtual Manufacturer" means an entity that engages in the manufacture of drug or device products for which it: - (i) Owns the NDA or ANDA number, if a prescription drug; - (ii) Owns the UDI number, as available, for a prescription device; - (iii) Contracts with a contract manufacturing organization for the physical manufacture of the drug or device product; - (iv) Is not involved in the physical manufacture of the drug or device product; and - (v) At no time takes physical possession of, or stores, the drug or device product. - (b) "Virtual Manufacturer" may include entities that are identified as a broker, own-label distributor, sponsor manufacturer, private-label manufacturer, or contract manufacturer. - (22)-(23) (text unchanged)
+B. Terms Defined.

+(1) "ANDA" means an Abbreviated New Drug Application number and contains data that, when submitted to the U.S. Food and Drug Administration's (FDA) Center for Drug Evaluation and Research, Office of Generic Drugs, provides for the review and ultimate approval of a generic drug product.

+[(1)](1-1)-(5) (text unchanged)

+(5-1) "Cease to operate" means the date on which the last prescription drug or prescription device is distributed by the permit holder.

+(5-2) "Central repository" means the Criminal Justice Information System Central Repository of the Department of Public Safety and Correctional Services.

+(8-1) "Designee" means a Board contracted or Board recognized entity.

+(9)-(12) (text unchanged) (12-1) "Intracompany sales" means a:

+(12-1) millacompany sales means a:

+(a) Transaction or transfer of prescription drugs between a division, subsidiary, parent, or affiliated or related company under common ownership and control of a corporate entity, other than a transaction or transfer of prescription drugs from a pharmacy to a wholesale distributor; or

+(b) Transaction or transfer of a co-licensed product between co-licensed partners.

+(14-1) "NDA" means a New Drug Application number assigned by the FDA for drugs formally proposed to the FDA as a new pharmaceutical for sale and marketing in the U.S.

+(16-1) "Pharmacy" means a pharmacy that has been issued a:

+(a) Waiver pharmacy permit in accordance with COMAR 10.34.17; or

+(b) Full service pharmacy permit.

+(18-1) "Reinstatement" means renewal of a wholesale distributor permit after the permit has expired.

+(18-2) "Renewal" means renewing a wholesale distributor permit before the date of expiration.

+(21-1) "UDI" means a Unique Device Identification number that is created through a globally accepted device identification and coding standard that allows the unambiguous identification of a specific medical device.

+(21-2) Virtual Manufacturer.

+(a) "Virtual Manufacturer" means an entity that engages in the manufacture of drug or device products for which it:

+(i) Owns the NDA or ANDA number, if a prescription drug;

+(ii) Owns the UDI number, as available, for a prescription device;

+(iii) Contracts with a contract manufacturing organization for the physical manufacture of the drug or device product;

+(iv) Is not involved in the physical manufacture of the drug or device product; and

+(v) At no time takes physical possession of, or stores, the drug or device product.

+(b) "Virtual Manufacturer" may include entities that are identified as a broker, own-label distributor, sponsor manufacturer, private-label manufacturer, or contract manufacturer.

+(22) Wholesale Distribution.

+(a) (text unchanged)

+(b) "Wholesale distribution" does not include:

+(i) [Intra-company] Intracompany sales;

+(ii)-(ix) (text unchanged)

+(x) The sale or transfer from a [retail] pharmacy or pharmacy warehouse of expired, damaged, returned, or recalled prescription drugs to the original wholesale distributor. the original manufacturer, or [to] a third-party returns processor.

+(23) Wholesale Distributor.

+(a) (text unchanged)

+(b) "Wholesale distributor" includes:

+(i)-(xi) (text unchanged)

+(xii) A [retail] pharmacy that conducts wholesale distribution, if the wholesale distribution business accounts for more than 5 percent of the [retail] pharmacy's annual sales; and

+(xiii) (text unchanged)